 - 1. For this homework, you will use a subset of the well-known face database known as FacePix(30) which is made available by John Black of Arizona State University.
-Although you will not be using the full database, nonetheless you should visit the website that is mentioned at [II] in order to become familiar with it.
+Although you will not be using the full database, nonetheless you should visit the website that is mentioned at [2] in order to become familiar with it.
 Note that the number 30 in the name of the database refers to the number of people whose face images are in the database.
 The database contains three sets of images for each individual, with 181 images in each set. - 2.
-The subset of the database you will need for your homework can be downloaded from [I].
-This is a carefully selected subset of [II].
+The subset of the database you will need for your homework can be downloaded via BrightSpace.
+This is a carefully selected subset of [2].
 Download and extract the archive to a folder.
 When you unzip this archive, you will see two directories named 'train' and 'test', each with 630 images.
-The name of each image in each directory is a string like "XX-YY.png" where 'XX' is the identity of the human subject and 'YY' an integer index for the image for that human subject.
-Since the same names are used in both the 'train' and the 'test' directories, it may seem like that the two directories contain exactly the same image set.
-However, that is not the case, as you can verify by displaying the images with the same names (using, say, the 'display' command in Linux). - 3.
-Vectorize the images in the training set and compute the covariance matrix for the image vectors.
-Do not forget to subtract the mean and to normalize each image vector to unity before you calculate the covariance matrix.
+The name of each image in each directory is a string like "XX-YY.png" where 'XX' is the identity of the human subject and

-$^{^{1}}$ Note that you only have permission to use this dataset for educational, non-commercial use.
+&lt;sup>1Note that you only have permission to use this dataset for educational, non-commercial use.
 The archive includes a copy of license agreement that governs the use of the dataset.